christophe-rd/wildchrokie/notes/dataCollection/CoreXCookies.md

 ## BETPOP
 ### BETPOP GR3 P16
 TO DO: measure cookie and check with core.
 Desn't match the cookie at all.
 Waay smaller than cookie and ring patterns don't match.
 After looking at the cookie, maybe 2023 the tree grew a lot and core was taken much higher than normal.
 In any case, the tags match, its just the size for now.

+Match cookieXcore don't match, but confident beside that so I will let it like this for now
 ### BETPOP GR5 P1
 Outer ring 2022.
 Fit well the core.